francois-gm/go-kabk/2024-2025-go4-thesis-assignment/02a-html-boilerplate/01-html-boilerplate/README.md

 ## JS boilerplate

-JQuery is included there but it seems like most are able to use plain modern Javascript for interactivity.
-Feel free to choose your prefered way of writing it!
+Plain, modern Javascript for interactivity is wrapped into a 'document loaded' function.
+This allows you to have your script file in your HTML 'head'.